 Join us to learn how Pivotal is helping customers like SambaSafety modernizeSpringOne Platform Conference

 Shortly after starting at SambaSafety, Guidette received customer feedback asking for specific features for Samba’s flagship driver monitoring platform, Driver Risk Management (DRM).
 Guidette and the leadership team spotted an opportunity to work with Pivotal to make significant product changes and set an aggressive deadline.
 The goal was to have a customer beta in five and a half months, which is “five times faster than any sizeable project we had tried in the past,” says Guidette.

-SambaSafety turned to Pivotal Cloud Foundry (PCF) for a cloud-native application platform.
+SambaSafety turned to cloud-native Pivotal Platform.
 This was coupled with a Pivotal Labs engagement to kickstart an entirely new way of building software.

 Building software faster with test-driven development and pairing